sebastienros/memoryleak/README.md

 Not specifically a memory leak issue, more of a resource leak one, but this has been seen enough times in user code that it deserved to be mentioned here.

 Seasoned .NET developer are used to disposing objects that implement `IDisposable`.
-After all not doing so might result is leaked memory (see previous examples), or other native resources like database connections and file handlers.
+Not doing so might result is leaked memory (see previous examples), or other native resources like database connections and file handlers.

-But `HttpClient`, even though it implements `IDisposable` should not be used then disposed on every invocation, but reused instead.
+But `HttpClient`, even though it implements `IDisposable`, should not be used then disposed on every invocation but reused instead.

 Here is an API endpoint that creates and disposes a new instance on every request.